-The global pandemic saw the school move to offsite learning for 9 weeks.
-Under the leadership of Principal, Trish Ikin, the students remained engaged in their learning and their community via online platforms.
+The global pandemic saw the school move to offsite learning for a period during terms 3 and 4.
+Consolidating on wisdom gained from the 2020 lockdowns and subsequent offsite learning, and under the leadership of Principal, Trish Ikin, the students remained engaged in their learning and their community via online platforms.
 Students were well connected to their teachers as well as the welfare team.
 The school remained open for students who were finding online learning difficult or who were unable to stay at home due to their personal circumstances.
 The period of offsite learning was fruitful in that many students thrived in the opportunity to independently learn and many of the methods of learning delivery are still being implemented for select students as a direct result.
-The return of students towards the end of May was welcomed by staff and students alike.
-Whilst activities and excursions were initially limited, as the year progressed the school and staff were able to participate in more activities and frequent more venues in their community.

-In all of the difficulties faced in 2020, our school's core values of respect, responsibility and striving triumphed.
-Students rose to the opportunity to work collaboratively with staff because of the inclusive environment which priorities student welfare equally to their academic achievement.
+In all of the difficulties faced in 2021, our school's core values of respect, responsibility and striving triumphed.
+Students rose to the opportunity to work collaboratively with staff because of the inclusive environment which prioritises student welfare equally to their academic achievement.